• Free shipping on all orders

 • One part hot water

-If you’re using this repellent recipe outdoors, be careful not to spray any plants.
-The vinegar can kill them.
-Spray the outer pots of potted plants, patios, and furniture.
+If you’re using this repellent recipe outdoors, be careful not to spray the plants since the vinegar can kill them.
+However, you can spray it on the pots of potted plants, patios, and furniture.
 This is not for use in a garden.

 6. Apple Cider Vinegar